gordbegli/ankicode/docs/README.md

 ![AnkiCode's Done Message](screenshot_2.png)

-Every 24 hours, a new problem will be introduced in a didactic order.
+Each day, a new problem will be introduced in a didactic order.
 Additionally, the spaced repetition algorithm will have you review problems whose solutions you are on the verge of forgetting.

 ## Keyboard Shortcuts